mongodb-developer/atlas-search-as-you-type-suggest/README.md

 ### Movies

 It's easy to get started with this as-you-type suggestion solution using the sample movies data available within Atlas.
-First, [load the sample data](https://www.mongodb.com/docs/atlas/sample-data/sample-mflix/) into your cluster, then following these steps:
+First, [load the sample data](https://www.mongodb.com/docs/atlas/sample-data/sample-mflix/) into your cluster and have [`mongosh` installed](https://www.mongodb.com/docs/mongodb-shell/), then following these steps:

  1. `cd examples/movies`
  2. Run `mongosh "<connection string>" setup.js`